Mundra

-Mundra is a census town and a headquarter of Mundra Taluka of Kutch district in the Indian state of Gujarat.
+Mundra is a census town and a headquarter of Mundra Taluka of Kachchh district in the Indian state of Gujarat.
 Founded in about the 1640s, the town was an important mercantile centre and port throughout its history.
 Mundra Port is the largest private port in India.

 History

 Mundra was established by Bhojarajji I of Cutch State in the 1640s.

 According to a legend, a Jain merchant named Vardhaman Sheth asked Pir Hazrat Shah Murad Bukhari to pray for the safety of his sinking cargo ship.
 Miraculously, the ship was saved when the pir used his dhoti to prevent seawater from entering the ship.
 Vardhaman Sheth requested the pir to rename the town from Dumra to Muradabad in his respect, but the pir declined and suggested the name Munahara, lit. 'a picturesque town near a river'.
-The name Mundra derived from Munahara.
+The name Mundra is derived from Munahara.
 Many other miracles are attributed to the pir.
 The legend also highlights a local custom among seafarers and merchants of visiting the pir's shrine before going to sea.

 The town was fortified in 1728 by Devakaran Seth, Dewan of Deshalji I. The Old Mundra town was walled and fortified with the masonry from the ruins of the ancient town of Bhadreshwar, twenty-seven kilometres to the north-east.
 It is mentioned in the Bantvijaya Chronicles and the masonry was transported as late as Vikram Samvat 1817 (1760).
 It is also mentioned by James Burgess.
 Colonel Holland who visited it in the 1840s mentions that the walled town was 1.5 miles in circumference and had 1500 houses.

 In 1755, Mundra was held and defended by Godji II when he was in revolt against his father Rao Lakhpatji.
-He imposed charges on merchants entering and exiting the town to raise the funds on the advice of Punja, his adviser.
+He imposed charges on merchants entering and exiting the town to raise funds on the advice of Punja, his adviser.
 Lakhaptji was angered by the act and sent an army to the town.
 Godji fled to Morbi, strengthened his army and recaptured the town from his father.
 They compromised and Godji was allowed to keep Mundra and Punja was forced to retire.